 AAIndex performance split: Ryanair non-seasonal cancelled sectors vs. whole network

-The Ryanair episode is another example of why it is more essential than ever for airport managers to be fully aware of the performance of their own and surrounding airline route networks in a turbulent market.
+The Ryanair cancellations episode again demonstrates why it is essential for airport directors to be fully aware of the performance of their own and surrounding airline route networks.

 Know where you stand.
 For average fares, seat costs and route performance for all Ryanair (and other LCC) routes, contact Jon Soars on +44 (0) 207 856 0159 or at email@example.com